The West Highland White Terrier is best described as alert, active, independent and friendly.

 Since Westies were originally developed for catching and killing vermin, it is not surprising that they have a high prey drive.

-West Highland White Terriers view any small household pets as potential prey, so hamsters, guinea pigs or gerbils do not stand much of a chance in a home with a Westie.
+The West Highland White Terrier will view any small household pets as potential prey, so hamsters, guinea pigs or gerbils do not stand much of a chance in a home with a Westie.

 Keep in mind that this breed has a couple of concepts of fun that some owners may not approve.